ashok7077/Tomcat-9-installation/README.md

 login your instance.
 I am using RedHat linux.

-To check your OS Information run this command:
+To check your OS Information run the following command:
 ```
 sudo cat /etc/os-release
 ```